 - 2 cups cooked brown rice

-- 15 oz 15 ounces black beans rinsed
+- 15 oz 15 ounces black beans , drained and rinsed

 - 3 tablespoons cornmeal

-- Himalayan pink salt to taste I used 1 teaspoon
+- sea salt , to taste (I used 1 teaspoon)

 - Chop tomatoes, onion, cilantro and jalapeno slices if haven’t already.
 Cook rice according to package directions or use a precooked version.